mpourmpoulis/CasterSublimeSnippetInterfaceExample/README.md

 - As it is kinda old, most of the features she above are missing:)

 So as you can see there is a lot of things that are kinda broken but I would say for the most part they do the job at least the way I needed them to:) I will eventually make a separate repository for them and get them done properly, but for now integrating snippets with Caster is a higher priority!

+Also make sure that the paths to the json files are correct!!!!!